Categories: FoodFood NewsRecipes

 Skagen toast

 One of the best dishes to ever hail out of Sweden.
-You are definitely going to want to serve this on your midsummer table.
+You are most definitely going to want to serve this on your midsummer table.
 The one and only, Big Swede BBQ, makes the best Skagen Toast we’ve tried so far.

 Smörgåstårta